 There is a need for more established and commonly agreed practices and principles in peacemaking.
 Through its policy and learning focus, CMI contributes to developing the field of peace mediation to better meet the challenges of complex conflicts.

-Through its policy and learning focus, CMI contributes to the development of the field of peace mediation in the international community to better meet the challenges of complex conflicts.
-This approach is rooted in the cumulative lessons learned from CMI’s experiences in various contexts and themes; in the expertise and experience of President Ahtisaari as a leading global mediator; in CMI’s partnerships in the international peacemaking community; and in convening platforms and dialogue with peer organisations, governments, think tanks and international and regional organisations.
+CMI’s contribution to the development of peace mediation stems from our experiences in various contexts and themes; in the expertise and experience of President Ahtisaari as a leading global mediator; in CMI’s partnerships in the international peacemaking community; and in convening platforms and dialogue with peer organisations, governments, think tanks and international and regional organisations.
 A critical element of the policy and learning focus area is strengthening methodological innovation.
 The focus area is a platform for developing further the seeds of innovation that have been identified in practical problem-solving work in other focus areas.